TrevorPooleData/sunspot-time-series/README.md

 ## 📌 Research Question

-**This project explores and visualises the quality of historical sunspot data from 1700 to 2024, and develops a SARIMA model to forecast sunspot activity from 2025 to 2050.**
+**“How can historical sunspot data from 1700 to 2024 be explored and visualised to assess data quality, and how can a model be developed to forecast sunspot activity from 2025 to 2050?**

 ---